 Guyer & Regules is the first and only Uruguayan firm to have been recognized as “Latin America Law firm of the Year”, “Uruguayan Law Firm of the Year” for six years and to have received the “Client Service Award” twice by Chambers & Partners.
-The firm has also been recognized as “Uruguay Tax Firm of the Year” by International Tax Review – Euromoney for three consecutive years, as “Uruguay Firm of the Year” by International Financial Law Review – Euromoney on three occasions and as “Firm of the Year – Uruguay” by Who´s Who Legal for four consecutive years.
+The firm has also been recognized as “Uruguay Tax Firm of the Year” by International Tax Review – Euromoney for three consecutive years, as “Uruguay Firm of the Year” by International Financial Law Review – Euromoney on four occasions and as “Firm of the Year – Uruguay” by Who´s Who Legal for five consecutive years.

 Guyer & Regules is proud to be considered Uruguay’s blue chip firm and first choice for international and domestic legal, accounting and tax work.
 Such a reputation is grounded on the firm’s solid team of internationally trained professionals and the largest group of the most experienced partners in the country, who have become the clients’ trusted advisers through daily service excellence.

-Main internacional areas of practice:
+Main international areas of practice:

 Banking & Finance